-- 1. Provide all City staff members with on-going awareness and sensitivity training. - 2.
-Provide training to City staff members who have contact with the public about how to provide modifications and use assistive devices to make their programs, activities, and services accessible.
+- 1. It is required that City staff is knowledgeable in providing accessible services, programs and activities for the public and that accessible facilities are maintained in working order. - 2.
+It is recommended that the City: - Provide all City staff members with on-going awareness and sensitivity training. - Provide training to City staff members who have contact with the public about how to provide modifications and use assistive devices to make their programs, activities, and services accessible.
 Ensure that customer service training includes information about communicating with and providing modifications for persons with a variety of disabilities.
-Include program-specific adaptations, assistive devices, and modifications in each department's accessibility policy manual. - 3.
-Develop a comprehensive disability access training program.
+Include program-specific adaptations, assistive devices, and modifications in each department's accessibility policy manual. - Develop a comprehensive disability access training program.
 Educate all City staff about their responsibilities under the ADA.
 The City's ADA Coordinator and department supervisors should be responsible for ensuring that staff members receive training.
-Reference materials that address special modifications should be included in this training. - 4.
-Develop standard guidelines for training materials.
-These guidelines should include standard language that appropriately describes the City's policy on inclusion and non-discrimination, and staff members should receive training in using the guidelines effectively. - 5.
-Whenever staff has contact with the public and depending on operational needs, consider offering training to employees who wish to learn basic American Sign Language (ASL) communication skills.
-This training should emphasize basic communication skills and should not be viewed as a substitute for utilizing qualified ASL interpreters when requested. - Train Maintenance Services staff with respect to accessibility compliance and building codes to maintain facilities in an accessible condition. - 7.
-Provide City staff members with training in general building evacuation procedures for assisting persons with hearing, speech, visual, mobility, and learning disabilities in an emergency. - 8.
-Designate one manager in each department to serve as the department's Disability Access Liaison.
+Reference materials that address special modifications should be included in this training. - Develop standard guidelines for training materials.
+These guidelines should include standard language that appropriately describes the City's policy on inclusion and non-discrimination, and staff members should receive training in using the guidelines effectively. - Consider offering training to employees who wish to learn basic American Sign Language (ASL) communication skills for staff who have contact with the public and depending on operational needs.

+This training should emphasize basic communication skills and should not be viewed as a substitute for utilizing qualified ASL interpreters when requested.

+- Train Maintenance Services staff with respect to accessibility compliance and building codes to maintain facilities in an accessible condition. - Provide City staff members with training in general building evacuation procedures for assisting persons with hearing, speech, visual, mobility, and learning disabilities in an emergency. - Designate one manager in each department to serve as the department's Disability Access Liaison.
 The Liaison will be required to complete a training program and attend periodic retraining regarding accessibility issues.